 Phase 1 Call for Proposals

 Proposals for observations at the ESO telescopes are invited twice a year.
 A Call for Proposals is issued twice a year, at the beginning of March (for observations to be carried out between October 1 of the current year and March 31 of the following year) and at the beginning of September (for observations to be carried out between April 1 and September 30 of the year following the release of the Call).
-Proposals must be submitted by the respective deadline (end of March and end of September) using the supplied ESO Proposal Package and following the instructions given in the Call for Proposals.
+Proposals must be submitted by the respective deadline (end of March and end of September) using the Web-based p1 interface accessible at www.eso.org/p1.
+Please refer also to the instructions given in the Call for Proposals.